Drug updated on 12/11/2024

 - This summary is based on the review of eight systematic review(s)/meta-analysis(es).
 [1-8]

-- Abatacept effectively delays the onset of full-blown RA (rheumatoid arthritis) in at-risk individuals and shows efficacy in reducing disease-related physical limitations; it achieves radiographic non-progression in PsA patients, though it is less effective than TNF (tumor necrosis factor) and IL inhibitors for this outcome.
+- Abatacept effectively delays the onset of full-blown rheumatoid arthritis (RA) in at-risk individuals and shows efficacy in reducing disease-related physical limitations; it achieves radiographic non-progression in psoriatic arthritis (PsA) patients, though it is less effective than tumor necrosis factor (TNF) and IL inhibitors for this outcome.

-- Compared to TNF inhibitors, abatacept’s efficacy in RA and PsA is not affected by BMI, whereas TNF inhibitors’ effectiveness is BMI-dependent; IL inhibitors, unaffected by BMI, also outperform abatacept in preventing radiographic progression in PsA.
+- Compared to TNF inhibitors, abatacept’s efficacy in RA and PsA is not affected by BMI, whereas TNF inhibitors’ effectiveness is BMI-dependent; interleukin (IL) inhibitors inhibitors, unaffected by body mass index (BMI), also outperform abatacept in preventing radiographic progression in PsA.

 - Abatacept demonstrates comparable DeltaDAS28 efficacy to adalimumab, certolizumab, etanercept, rituximab, and tofacitinib, showing over a 70% probability of statistical significance against control by Week 6.

-- Abatacept demonstrated an acceptable safety profile in PsA and RA patients, with limited significant safety differences compared to other bDMARDs.
+- Abatacept demonstrated an acceptable safety profile in PsA and RA patients, with limited significant safety differences compared to other biologic disease-modifying anti-rheumatic drugs (bDMARDs).

 - Specific safety data for abatacept in Pediatric Rheumatic Diseases (PiRD) is limited in the reviewed studies.